juranki/sveltekit-cdk/README.md

   - [x] cloudfront distribution for static content
   - [x] lambda backend for ssr and endpoints using api gateway v2
   - [ ] ecs backend for ssr and endpoints using ALB
-  - ...

-The assumption is that if you use AWS as you platform, you are able and want to have more control